 Upon arrival, check in at the small visitor center, meet the friendly rangers, and pick up a brochure for a helpful guide to the walking trails.
 You can also download the electronic brochure from blm.gov for self-guided walking tours of the trails.

-The petroglyph trail is a short, rocky but manageable trail that takes you right up close to the petroglyphs.
+This short, rocky but manageable trail takes you right up close to the petroglyphs.
 There are over 20,000 of them in the park!
-Keep walking until you reach the covered shelter, where you can take a rest and enjoy panoramic views.
-The stunning Sierra Blanca and the Sacramento Mountains are to the east and the San Andres Mountains to the west.
+Keep walking until you reach the covered shelter, where you can rest and enjoy panoramic views of the Sierra Blanca, Sacramento Mountains, and San Andres Mountains.

 On the other side of the campground is the Village Trail, a shorter more gradual trail that takes you to a partially excavated village with ruins from the early peoples of the area.